Record Number Of LGBTQ+ Characters On TV, According To GLAAD Report

 On broadcast TV, the percentage of black characters went from 18 percent to 22; the percentage of Asian-Pacific Islander characters went from to 7 percent to 8 percent.
 However, the number of Latino characters remained unchanged at 8 percent.

 The report also notes improved representation of H.I.V.-positive, bisexual, and transgender characters, as well.
-It went on to recognize impact Ryan Murphy’s FX hit series Pose, which accounts for more than 50 percent of the trans representation on cable.
-It also noted that Netflix has the only asexual character across the streaming platforms, the Todd Chavez character from BoJack Horseman.
+It went on to recognize the impact of Ryan Murphy’s FX hit series Pose, which accounts for more than 50 percent of the trans representation on cable.
+It also noted that Netflix has the only asexual character across the streaming platforms, Todd Chavez from BoJack Horseman.

 In the report, GLAAD president and CEO Sarah Kate Ellis called this time “one of the most tumultuous times our country has ever faced.
 That means what happens on our television screens is now more important than ever before.”